 This is a short list (but not conclusive) of some of the taverns where I have enjoyed excellent food on the island and that I recommend:

 - Irini’s tavern in Ano Meria is unique as it is housed in an old Cycladic building that also functions as a small grocery store.
-It serves traditional food such as local pasta, usually served with pork and beef and its homemade onion pie and meatballs are delicious – call to book a table at +30 2286 041436
+It serves traditional food such as local pasta, usually served with pork and beef and its homemade onion pie and meatballs are delicious – call to book a table at +30 2286 041436.

-- Papalagi seafood is a wonderful seaside tavern with seafood and vegetarian cuisine in Agios Nikolaos.
-It is open from lunch to dinner and has a great view from the terrace to admire while you eat
+- Papalagi Seafood is a wonderful seaside tavern with seafood and vegetarian cuisine in Agios Nikolaos.
+It is open from lunch to dinner and has a great view from the terrace to admire while you eat.

-- In Folegandros Chora, you will love ‘The Homemade (To Spitiko) tavern offering delicious specialties including matsata cooked with a rooster in tomato sauce – all to book a table at+30 2286 041235
+- In Folegandros Chora, you will love ‘The Homemade (To Spitiko) tavern offering delicious specialties including matsata cooked with a rooster in tomato sauce – all to book a table at +30 2286 041235.

 How to Get to Folegandros Island

-Folegandros Greece is a small island of the south Aegean Archipelagos, belonging to the Cyclades island group with just about 650 registered residents.
-It lies between Milos and Sikinos islands and Santorini is only 22 miles to the northeast.
+Folegandros is a small island of the South Aegean Archipelagos, belonging to the Cyclades island group, with just about 650 registered residents.

 You can get to Folegandros island by:

-When is Best to Visit Folegandros?
+When is the best time to visit Folegandros?

-Folegandros never gets as busy as some other very popular islands (eg Mykonos, Santorini).
-Having said that, August might be also a busy month even for Folegandros.
+Folegandros never gets as busy as some other very popular islands (eg, Mykonos, Santorini).
+Having said that, August might also be a busy month even for Folegandros.

-Especially in Folegandros, there are extra local customs: they celebrate Greek Orthodox Easter with tasteful delicacies such as Lazarakia (bread with raisins), small honeypies, or Easter pies.
-During Sunday celebrations in Folegandros, they also process the Icon from Panagia church above Chora to all the Chora houses, beaches, and ships for the blessing from the Icon.
+During Sunday celebrations in Folegandros, they also process the Icon from Panagia church above Chora to all the Chora houses, beaches, and ships for the blessing of the Icon.

-For the adventurous, Folegandros is open and working all year round even in the winter.
+For the adventurous, Folegandros is open and working all year round, even in the winter.

 How to Get Around Folegandros